 It’s that time of year, and those parasitic arachnids are back.
 Whether we like it or not, ticks are a part of our environment, so we need to know how to properly prepare.
-Here’s what you need to know about ticks.
+Here’s what you need to know about tick safety for dogs.

 Ticks are typically found in long grasses, wooded or bushy areas, and any leftover leaf litter.